Dr. Amy Acton leaves nonprofit to explore run for US Senate

 She also faced intense backlash over the restrictive health orders she signed, including having armed protesters show up outside her suburban home, and resigned in June.
 But Democratic insiders say she polls well as a possible statewide contender.

 Portman’s surprise announcement Jan.
-25 that he wouldn’t seek a third term has triggered a frenzy among potential contenders — both Democratic and Republican — for what could have been a tough race for against a well-funded GOP incumbent.
-A dozen or so Ohio politicians have already expressed interest in the 2022 senate race, and some Democrats are advocating for the party to field a candidate who is a person of color, a woman or both.
+25 has triggered a frenzy among potential contenders — both Democratic and Republican — for what could have been a tough race against a well-funded GOP incumbent.
+A dozen or so Ohio politicians have already expressed interest in the 2022 Senate race, and some Democrats are advocating for the party to field a candidate who is a person of color, a woman or both.

 Some influential Democrats are urging Acton to run even as early momentum appears to be building for the candidacy of veteran U.S. Rep. Tim Ryan, who represents Ohio’s blue-collar Steel Valley.
 Former Democratic Gov. Ted Strickland is solidly behind Ryan and Hillary Clinton, the party's 2016 presidential nominee, has also signaled her support for him on Twitter.